nightfallai/nightfall_code_scanner/README.md

 ### GithubActions
 [NightfallDLP](https://github.com/nightfallai/nightfall_dlp_action)

+## Detectors
+Each detector represents a type of information you want to search for in your code scans (e.g. CRYPTOGRAPHIC_KEY).
+The configuration is an array of canonical detector names.

 ## Additional Configuration
 Aside from which detectors to scan on, you can add additional fields to your config, `./nightfall/config.json`, to ignore tokens and files as well as specify which files to exclusively scan on.
 ### Token Exclusion